tlwilliams895/data-structures-and-algorithms/src/chapters/binary-trees/binary-search.rst

 Binary Search
 -------------

-We can achieve *O(log n)* with a new concept called Binary Search.
+We can achieve *O(log n)* with a new concept called binary search.
 We have seen simple search (with *O(n)* time) where we loop through each value in a collection and when we find the match we return it.
 Binary search is an alternative to simple search that takes *O(log n)* time!